Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Information About Sandbox

-Windows Sandbox provides a lightweight desktop environment to safely run applications in a nice protected and isolated environment.
-You can run sandbox on Windows 10 pro/enterprise or education.
+Windows Sandbox provides a lightweight desktop environment for safely running applications in a protected and isolated environment.
+You can run Sandbox on Windows 10 Pro/enterprise or Education.
 Software installed inside the Windows Sandbox environment remains “sandboxed” and runs separately and isolated from the host machine.

 The sandbox instance is a dynamically generated image that uses the files from the host filesystem itself.
 Most OS files are immutable and can be freely shared with Windows Sandbox.